MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-governance.md

 | ![Method 2.](media/common/icon-02-red-30x30.png) | **Full governance planning first, then roll out Power BI:** Extensive governance planning occurs prior to permitting users to begin using Power BI.
 This method prioritizes control and stability. |
 | ![Method 3.](media/common/icon-03-red-30x30.png) | **Iterative governance planning with rollouts of Power BI in stages:** Just enough governance planning occurs initially.
 Then Power BI is iteratively rolled out in stages to individual teams while iterative governance enhancements occur.
 This method equally prioritizes agility and governance. |

-Choose the first method when Power BI is already used for self-service scenarios, and you are ready to start working in a more efficient manner.
+Choose Method 1 when Power BI is already used for self-service scenarios, and you are ready to start working in a more efficient manner.

-Choose the second method when your organization already has a well-established approach to governance that can be readily expanded to include Power BI.
+Choose Method 2 when your organization already has a well-established approach to governance that can be readily expanded to include Power BI.

-Choose the third method when you want to provide the greatest degree of flexibility and agility.
+Choose Method 3 when you want to provide the greatest degree of flexibility and agility.
 This balanced approach is the best choice for most organizations and most scenarios.

 ### Method 1: Roll out Power BI first

 Method 1 prioritizes agility and speed.
-It allows users to quick get started to create solutions.
+It allows users to quickly get started creating solutions.
 This method occurs when Power BI has been made widely available to users in the organization as a new self-service BI tool.
 Quick wins and some successes are achieved.
 At some point in the future, a governance effort begins, usually to bring order to an unacceptable level of chaos since the self-service user population didn't receive sufficient guidance.

 **Pros:**